 We promise to make sure that your experience with our organization is top-notch and that you are notified when the time comes to deploy and serve a community in need.
-If this is the right organization for you, all you need to do is pay annual membership dues of $35 and complete a membership application.
+If this is the right organization for you, all you need to do is complete a membership application.
 Once our team receives your information we walk you through the process of getting trained and becoming our next deployment ready team member.

 I can not begin to express how greatly we appreciate all of your hard-work, dedication and professionalism in helping the families devastated by these storms as well as your support to all emergency personnel.